Sky Mobile vs EE Mobile: Which is best?

 Conclusion

-When it comes to download speed, EE is still miles ahead of the other networks – including O2, which is used by Sky Mobile – so if this is important to you, then EE is your best option.
-In terms of coverage, both Sky Mobile and EE offer 99 per cent UK coverage with 4G, with Sky Mobile (O2) slightly leading the way when it comes to 5G.
+When it comes to download speed, EE is still quite a ways ahead of the other networks – including O2, which is used by Sky Mobile – so if this is important to you, then EE is your best option.
+In terms of coverage, both Sky Mobile and EE offer 99+ per cent UK coverage with 4G, with EE also leading the way when it comes to 5G.

-EE offers an extensive range of deals to suit every customer, from the latest handset and pay monthly deals to unlimited SIM-only deals.
-It also offers pay-as-you-go options.
-In contrast, Sky Mobile offers smaller data plans and no pay-as-you-go packs, although, like EE, it does offer all the latest handsets.
+EE offers decent range of deals to suit most people, but it is pricey in our opinion.
+In contrast, Sky Mobile offers smaller data plans at a very low cost, and no pay-as-you-go packs, although, like EE, it does offer all the latest handsets.

-Both providers do pretty well when it comes to customer service, but if you travel frequently, EE is your best bet with its Roam Abroad option offering better value than Sky’s Roaming Passport.
-EE also offers better extras with its Smart Benefits than Sky.
+Both providers do pretty well when it comes to customer service, but if you travel frequently or are going away for a long time, EE is your best bet with its Roam Abroad option offering better value than Sky’s Roaming Passport.
+EE also offers better extras than Sky, albeit at a cost.

-Overall, EE wins this battle, with its unlimited data deals, pay-as-you-go options, faster download speeds and valuable Smart Benefits.
-However, if you just want a well-priced, modest data deal and maybe already have a Sky TV plan that you would like to watch on the go without using your data, Sky Mobile is a great option.
+Though somewhat pricey, EE wins this battle, with its unlimited data deals, pay-as-you-go options, faster download speeds and valuable benefits and add-ons.
+However, if you just want a well-priced, modest data deal and maybe already have a Sky TV plan that you would like to watch on the go without using your data, Sky Mobile is a great option too.

 Compare all mobile deals